 - Fujiyama Museum Webpage

-The Best Views Of Mt Fuji
+The Best Places To See Mt Fuji

 While Fuji Five Lakes have plenty of things to do and see, there is no denying that it is the sight of the mighty Mt Fuji that brings people here.
 Some come to photograph it while others just want to gaze at it with their own eyes.
 Even though the mountain lies about 100km southwest of the capital Toky, the sheer size of it means that on a clear day you can even see Mt Fuji from Tokyo.

-You can also see Mt Fuji distantly from Yokohama city, and as far as Chiba, Saitama, Tochigi, Ibaraki, and Lake Hamana, but only when the sky is clear with no clouds, mist or fog.
+You can also see Mt Fuji distantly from Yokohama city, and as far as Chiba, Saitama, Tochigi, Ibaraki, and Lake Hamana, but only when the sky is clear with no clouds, mist, or fog.

 You can even catch a glimpse of Mt Fuji from the southbound Shinkansen train from Tokyo until the train reaches Utsunomiya Station.